OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough.md

 ### Sunstone

-In Sunstone the information is displayed in the **PCI** tab of a host:
+In Sunstone the information is displayed in the **PCI** tab of a Host:

 ![pciHostTab](/images/sunstone_host_pci.png)

-To add a PCI device to a template, select the **PCI Devices** tab when you are creating a virtual machine template:
+To add a PCI device to a template, select the **PCI Devices** tab when you are creating a Virtual Machine template:

 ![pciTemplateTab](/images/sunstone_template_pci.png)